 Any type of light bulb can be used, not a specific one preferred.
 But because it gives spreads light, it is wise to use frosted or opaque light bulbs.

 Period: 1950s, 1960s – Mid-Century Modern.

 Designer: To be appraised.

-Other versions: Many forms, sizes and interpretations.
+Other versions: This 1950s sputnik chandelier exists in many forms, sizes and interpretations.